SiFli SDK RF Test Guide

 */

-• uart_ipc_path_revert does not destroy the f2mb_th / f2uart_th forwarding threads; they remain alive and simply stop moving data because trans_en=0
+• uart_ipc_path_revert does not destroy the f2mb_th / f2uart_th forwarding threads; they keep existing and merely stop moving data because trans_en=0

 • It does not call rt_device_close, so the UART device’s ref_cnt is not restored

-• If later application code re-takes the UART (rt_device_open / setting a new rx_indicate), make sure its re-entry logic does not rely on “the device having never been opened before”
+• If later application code needs to re-acquire the UART (rt_device_open / setting a new rx_indicate), make sure its re-entry logic doesn’t assume “the device was not previously opened”

-If the production flow requires “returning fully to the application state after RF testing, leaving no SDK background threads”, a reset path is still recommended; uart_ipc_path_revert is suited to repeated switching during debugging/development, avoiding a hardware restart each time.
+If your production flow requires “fully returning to the application state after RF testing, leaving no SDK background threads”, a reset path is still recommended; uart_ipc_path_revert is best for repeated switching during debugging/development, avoiding a hardware restart each time.

 12. Verifying Your Implementation

-Send the command, then check the console for the line printed by the BTS2MU_GAP_ENB_DUT_MODE_CFM handler (using the BT signaling DUT as an example):
+Send the command → check whether the console shows the line printed by the BTS2MU_GAP_ENB_DUT_MODE_CFM handler (using BT signaling DUT as an example):

 D/btapp_ge: << enb DUT mode : <step_num>

-If you see neither line, the command did not reach the LCPU; trace back the BLE_POWER_ON_IND timing, whether the protocol stack started, whether the handler actually executed, and whether CONFIG_BT_FINSH=y is enabled (otherwise this trace does not exist).
+If neither line appears, the command never reached the LCPU; trace back the BLE_POWER_ON_IND timing, whether the stack started, whether the handler actually ran, and whether CONFIG_BT_FINSH=y is enabled (otherwise this trace won’t appear).

-gap_enb_dut_mode_req does not enable scan automatically; whether the instrument can find the DUT depends on whether the host previously called bt_interface_set_scan_mode(1, 1) or gap_wr_scan_enb_req(tid, 1, 1).
+gap_enb_dut_mode_req does not auto-enable scan; whether the instrument can discover the DUT depends on whether the host previously called bt_interface_set_scan_mode(1, 1) or gap_wr_scan_enb_req(tid, 1, 1).
 Read the current cached value to confirm:

 uint8_t scan = bt_interface_get_current_scan_mode();